TheJacksonLaboratory/wn2vec/docs/index.rst

 ---------------------------

 To reproduce the results in the manuscript, the following steps should be performed.
-Additionally, a detailed start to finish :ref:`tutorial` is provided with a relatively small input dataset.
+Additionally, a detailed start to finish:ref:`tutorial` is provided with a relatively small input dataset.

-1. Installation & Downlaod data
+1. Installation & Download data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-See :ref:`installation` for instructions on how to set up the package.
+See ref:`installation` for instructions on how to set up the package.

 PubMed abstracts
 ^^^^^^^^^^^^^^^^